ksriganthan/MLwithPython/README.md

 ---

-## 🎯 About the Project
+## About the Project

 This repository documents my learning journey through Python and Machine Learning.
 It contains practical implementations of ML algorithms, data analysis techniques, and Python programming exercises.
-All concepts are understood and implemented from the ground up, not just used as ready-made library functions.
+All concepts are worked through and applied deliberately: algorithms, hyperparameters and evaluation methods are explained rather than used as a black box.

 ### Why Python for Machine Learning?